University-of-Delaware-IT-RCI/dubug/README.md

     --version/-V                 show the program version
-    --verbose/-v                 increase amount of output shown during execution --quiet/-q                   decrease amount of output shown during execution --human-readable/-H          display usage with units, not as bytes --numeric/-n                 do not resolve numeric uid/gid to names --unsorted/-S                do not sort by byte usage before summarizing
+    --verbose/-v                 increase amount of output shown during execution --quiet/-q                   decrease amount of output shown during execution --show-timestamps/-t         prefix logging output with the current timestamp --human-readable/-H          display usage with units, not as bytes --numeric/-n                 do not resolve numeric uid/gid to names --unsorted/-S                do not sort by byte usage before summarizing